erickpatrick/erickpatrick.github.io/source/_posts/augmenting-tightenco-jigsaw-with-netlifycms.md

 ## Introduction

-> [Jigsaw] and Static Sites Generators are and want to read technical part, please refer to the [Solution] section.
+> [Jigsaw] and Static Sites Generators are and want to read technical part, please refer to the [Proposed solution] section.

 Not so long ago, the default (and preferred) choice of system to create content online was WordPress.
 After sometime, some alternatives appeared, like [Tumblr], [Ghost] and [Medium], to name a few.
 Like said, this was then, now, what we see is a shift towards the use of Static Site Generators.